Start or boost your marketing career with a Masters of Marketing or Masters in Digital Marketing online.

 If you have strong ability in extracting meaning out of data, an analytics specialisation for your master's degree may be ideal.

 A Masters in Marketing Analytics offers great value in the job market.
-Marketing is far more effective when grounded by sound business analytics on customers and campaign performance.
+Sales and promotion activities are far more effective when grounded by sound data analytics on customers and campaign performance.

-To study for a marketing analytics masters, you should have technical aptitude.
-Online classes are usually a mixture of technology professionals and those with a business or marketing background...
+To study for an analytics-focused degree, you should have technical aptitude.
+Online classes are usually a mixture of technology professionals and those with a business background...
 READ MORE

 MBA in Digital Marketing